2018 Campeón de Campeones

-The 2018 Campeón de Campeones was the 46th edition of the Campeón de Campeones, an annual football super cup match, and the 45th held in the professional era of Mexican football.
+The 2018 Campeón de Campeones was the 46th edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 It took place on 15 July 2018 between Tigres UANL, the Apertura 2017 champion, and Santos Laguna, the Clausura 2018 champion, at the StubHub Center in Carson, California, hosting for the third consecutive year.
 Like previous editions, the Campeón de Campeones was contested at a neutral venue in the United States and paired with the 2018 Supercopa MX.

 Tigres UANL won the match 4–0 to secure their third Campeón de Campeones title and third consecutive victory in the competition.
 By winning the match, Tigres UANL qualified for the 2018 Campeones Cup, the inaugural edition of the tournament, to face MLS Cup champions Toronto FC.